lmy-source/DSPF_OpenWorld_ReID/README.md

 ```
 to partition each dataset into training/gallery/query set and store them in different folders.
 There is not the code or script for partitioning processes because some steps are works down by hand.

-Next, the format of all images in each folder is transformed to .tfrecord file through the function "create_record" in data/prepare_tfrecords.py
+Next, the format of all images in each folder is transformed to .tfrecord file through the function `create_record` in `data/prepare_tfrecords.py`

 Following the training/testing protocol in [zheng2012], you will get 10 groups of training/gallery/query set and the correspounding tfrecord file.
 For your each tfrecord file folder, it should like this:
 ```